Skillet Roasted Corn with Red Peppers and Pumpkin Seeds

 Here’s a nice way to dress up fresh corn, when it’s in season — simply roasting the kernels in a hot skillet adds great flavor.
 Embellished with red bell pepper, chili peppers, and pumpkin seeds, this makes an ideal a side dish to Southwestern-style specialties and bean dishes, though really, it goes with just about anything.

 - 4 ears fresh corn

 - 1 tablespoon olive oil

-- 1 small jalapeño or other hot chili pepper, seeded and minced, optional
+- 1 to 2 small jalapeño or other hot chili peppers, seeded and minced, optional

 - 1/4 cup pumpkin seeds

 - Salt and freshly ground pepper to taste

 Break the ears of corn in half.
 Stand them on their flat ends and strip off the kernels with a sharp knife.